 Test Result DHCP Test Verify if ports are receiving the DHCP packets.
 Detect a device when connected to network during the diagnostic run.
-Switch Diagnostics Verify switches are enabled Check if SNMP walk is successful or not Check if Profiler can successfully read ARP table, CAM table, and SSID information NMAP Scan Test Check if NMAP scan is working for an IP address, which is prompted during diagnostic run Trap Test Verify if trap is collected or not for a switch event.
+Switch Diagnostics Verify switches are enabled Check if SNMP walk is successful or not • Check if Profiler can successfully read ARP table, CAM table, and SSID information SNMP (HOST) Test Check if the Profiler can fetch the Endpoint information through SNMP.
+NMAP Scan Test • Check if NMAP scan is working for an IP address, which is prompted during diagnostic run Trap Test Verify if trap is collected or not for a switch event.
 Detect a device when connected to network during the diagnostic run.
 SMTP Test Troubleshoot any problem in configuration/reachability of SMTP server.
 Device sponsoring is available with email notification feature.
 It sends an email through configured SMTP server and displays the status.